This post contains affiliate links.

 Now the marshmallow test has BIG implications for whether or not people are successful with money.

 The ability to delay gratification has been shown to have remarkable impacts on an individual’s financial success.
 No shocker there.

 So how can you go about developing this ability to delay gratification to win with money?

-According to a wonderful piece relating the marshmallow test to your financial health, there are several mindsets you can practice to win with money.
+According to Forbes, there are several mindsets you can practice to win with money.
 Here are a couple to focus on: